shareifjones/chatapp/README.md

 Firebase Configuration: Sign in to Google Firebase.

 1. Create a new Firebase project.
-2. Set up Firestore Database in production mode.
+2. Put Firestore Database in production mode.
-3. Adjust Firestore Rules to allow read and write access.
+3. Configure Firebase Storage in order to store photos and locations.
-4. Configure Firebase Storage (optional).
+4. Adjust Firestore Rules to allow read and write access for both the database and storage.